carbon-language/carbon-lang/docs/project/goals.md

 We cannot assume coarse-grained compilation without blocking fundamental scalability options for build systems of large software.

-#### Current hardware architectures, OS platforms, and environments as they evolve
+#### Modern hardware architectures, OS platforms, and environments.

 Carbon must have strong support for all of the major, modern platforms, the hardware architectures they run on, and the environments in which their software runs.
+This can be expected to evolve over time as which platforms are major and modern changes.

-A non-exhaustive list of platforms we believe should be prioritized:
+A non-exhaustive list of software platforms that we believe should be prioritized is:

 - Linux
 - Android